 Art at the David Rubenstein Forum

-The inaugural Art at the David Rubenstein Forum program showcases loans from the art collection of University of Chicago Trustee Kenneth C. Griffin in tandem with historical documents from the collection of University of Chicago Trustee and Forum namesake David M. Rubenstein.
+The Art at the David Rubenstein Forum program showcases loans from the historical document collection of University of Chicago Trustee and Forum namesake David M. Rubenstein in tandem with loans from the art collection of Kenneth C. Griffin and Pace Gallery.
 This distinctive program was conceived to support the Forum’s mission of contributing to the University of Chicago’s character as an intellectual destination that builds community through the exchange of ideas.